camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 - Table
 - Number

-Currently, it is not possible to combine decision reports with each other.
+Currently, it is not possible to combine decision reports.

 It is also possible to update the name of the report, save it, and add it to a dashboard exactly like the normal report.
 The combined reports will also show up in the reports list along with the normal reports.

 ### Configure combined reports

 You can configure the combined report using the cog wheel button available on the top right side of the screen.

-For example, in all chart reports, you can change what to show in the tooltips, change the axis names and set a goal line as shown in the figure below.
+For example, in all chart reports, you can change what to show in the tooltips, change the axis names, and set a goal line as shown in the figure below.

 ![Configurations available for combined reports](./img/combined-config.png)